FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 `id` in the system will be unique.

 Device information can be requested by making a GET request on the `/ngsi-ld/v1/entities` endpoint.
-For example to return the context data of the devices
+For example to return the context data of the devices.

 #### 3 Request: